Newport, Wales: Local media

 Newport's local newspaper is the South Wales Argus, which is published in the city and distributed throughout the city and surrounding area.

-There's also a daily Newport edition of the Western Mail that serves the city, along with its digital publication NewportOnline – the city's most-read online news platform.
+There is also a daily Newport edition of the Western Mail that serves the city, along with its digital publication NewportOnline – the city's most-read online news platform.

+Local television news programmes are BBC Wales Today and ITV Wales at Six.

-Local analogue radio broadcasting licences cover the Cardiff/Newport area; the FM licence is held by Cardiff Broadcasting Co.
-Ltd., broadcasting as Capital FM South Wales from Cardiff Bay and the AM licence is held by Capital Radio plc, broadcasting as Capital Gold.
-The local DAB ensembles are Cardiff and Newport (11C) and South Wales and Severn Estuary (12C).
+Local analogue radio broadcasting licences cover the Cardiff/Newport area; the FM licence is held by Communicorp, broadcasting as Capital South Wales from Cardiff Bay and the AM licence is held by Global, broadcasting as Smooth Wales, however the AM frequencies, 1305 and 1359, were switched off on 12 October 2020 but Smooth continues to be broadcast on DAB.
+The local DAB ensemble is South Wales and Severn Estuary (12C).
+Heart South Wales, also from Cardiff Bay, is also available in the Newport area.

 Newport has several internet radio stations, the most popular of which is Newport City Radio.